chocolatey/docs/input/en-us/getting-started.md

 ### Features

 * **Deploy Anywhere You Have Windows**/**Cloud Ready** (except Nano, sorry little buddy!).
 Yes, that includes Server.Core and [Windows Docker Containers](https://github.com/Microsoft/vsts-agent-docker/blob/f870fbf259a803c6a6d902e1c01f631936069d66/windows/servercore/10.0.14393/standard/VS2017/Dockerfile).
-Windows 7+/Windows 2003+ (although, we have been scaling down on 2003.
-I mean, 2003 is a bit long in the tooth, but some customers are still using it).
-Requires PowerShell v2+ (not PowerShell 6 yet - you're doing amazing if you are already on this, but give us some time) and Microsoft .NET Framework 4.x.
-You can deploy on prem, to Azure, AWS, or any cloud provider you might be looking at.
+[Any supported version of Windows](xref:chocolatey-components-dependencies-and-support-lifecycle#supported-windows-versions).
+Requires [any supported version of PowerShell](xref:chocolatey-components-dependencies-and-support-lifecycle#supported-powershell-versions) and Microsoft .NET Framework 4.x+.
+You can deploy on-prem, to Azure, AWS, or any cloud provider you might be looking at.
 * **Deploy with Everything.** Anything that can manage endpoints or do remote deployments can either direct Chocolatey through commands, batches, or scripts.
 Full configuration management solutions like Ansible, Chef, PowerShell DSC, Puppet or Salt typically have providers/modules that allow you to work within their languages to manage both Chocolatey installation/configuration and software.
 * **All Software Is a First Class Citizen.** You know how for most things, they only manage/report on the things installed in Add/Remove Programs (Programs and Features)?
 We count it all, because Windows software is more than just installers, and they all have security findings.
 So deploy your installers, your scripts, zips, runtime binaries, and yes, internal software all with one simple solution.
 Then lean on the reporting and inventory to be aware of all aspects of software you are managing.
 * **Packages are Independent and Portable.** When you deploy through multiple systems or want to migrate from one to another, you can take the work you've done with Chocolatey with you.
 How is that for some major time-savings?